 When a Health Inspector arrives at a Food Service Operation for an Inspection, food service employees often react by grabbing a wiping towel (hopefully being stored in a bucket of sanitizing solution) and cleaning the closest food contact surface within their reach.
 The truth is that you really can’t “react” to a food safety inspection by your health department.

-Today’s food safety inspection focuses primarily on those critical items & processes which have been shown to contribute to food borne illness, and as a result, a food service operation either does, or doesn’t, have sufficient systems in place to address these critical items.
-By addressing internal food temperatures, sanitizing concentrations & frequencies, and protecting food from contamination, a food service operation can greatly reduce the number of critical violations on their food safety inspection report and the avoid the potential for a food borne illness.
+Today’s food safety inspection focuses primarily on those critical items & processes which have been shown to contribute to foodborne illness, and as a result, a food service operation either does or doesn’t, have sufficient systems in place to address these critical items.
+By addressing internal food temperatures, sanitizing concentrations & frequencies, and protecting food from contamination, a food service operation can greatly reduce the number of critical violations on their food safety inspection report and the avoid the potential for foodborne illness.

 IT’S IMPORTANT TO REMEMBER – GOOD QUALITY CONTROL IS THE KEY TO A SAFE KITCHEN!

 Maintaining proper internal food temperatures is the cornerstone of a safe kitchen.
 In the fast-paced atmosphere of a busy kitchen, food employees will often neglect to monitor internal food temperatures or even the ambient temperatures in refrigeration and hot holding units.
 Temperature monitoring doesn’t have to be a complicated or time-consuming process.
 Simply using your stem thermometer and writing down the date, time, food item, temperature, and employee’s initials are sufficient.
 Taking a few minutes during the day to monitor the food temperatures within your kitchen could save you a lot of money in discarded products and possibly prevent foodborne illness.